Aditi-Asati/aditiasati/content/posts/kernel_ridge_regression/index.md

 X_train, X_test, y_train, y_test = train_test_split(data, target, test_size=0.2)
 ```

+{{<alert type="info">}}
+It's common practice to standardize the training and testing features (`X_train` and `X_test`) before training a model.
+However, we omit this step here because the feature matrix `data` provided by the `load_diabetes()` function is already standardized.
+{{</alert>}}

+{{< vs 3 >}}

 We will be tuning the hyperparameters of the KRR model using Gridsearch cross validation method.

 {{<alert type="info">}}
-It's crucial to always tune the hyperparameters of any machine learning model since the performance of the model is very sensitive to the choice of the hyperparameters.
-As an example, think of how changing the regularization constant in KRR algorithm can affect the training of the model.
+It's crucial to always tune the hyperparameters of any machine learning model while training, since the performance of the model is very sensitive to the choice of the hyperparameters.
+As an example, think of how changing the regularization constant in KRR algorithm can affect its training.
 {{</alert>}}

 ```py